truenas/documentation/content/en/hub/initial-setup/support.md

 The TrueNAS web interface provides an option to save debugging information to a text file.

-Go to **System > Advanced**
+Go to **System > Advanced** and click **SAVE DEBUG**.

-Select **SAVE DEBUG**

-The user will be notified that **"This operation might take a long time.
-Proceed?"**
+A dialog prompts that **This operation might take a long time.
+Proceed?**.

-Select **PROCEED**

-The progress of the debug creation will be displayed.
+You won't be able to click options in the web interface while the debug file is created.
+Click **PROCEED** to begin collecting system information into a debug file.
+Debug file creation progress is shown in a dialog.

-Once the debug file is complete you will either be prompted by your OS to save it to a specific location (i.e. Downloads, Documents etc.), or will automatically be added to the location you specified for downloaded files.
+When the debug file is complete, a dialog opens to save it to a location on your local system (i.e. Downloads, Documents etc.) or the file is automatically added to the location you specified for downloaded files.

-This debugging information is created by the freenas-debug command line utility and a copy of the information is saved to `/var/tmp/fndebug`.
+Debugging information is collected by the `freenas-debug` command line utility.
+A copy of the information is saved to `/var/tmp/fndebug`.

 #### Web Console Log